Extremal functions with vanishing condition: Abstract

 \section{Abstract}

-We determine the optimal majorant $M^+$ and minorant $M^-$ of exponential type for the truncation of $x\mapsto (x^2+a^2)^{-1}$ with respect to general de Branges measures.
+For a Hermite-Biehler function $E$ of mean type $\tau$ we determine the optimal (with respect to the de Branges measure of $E$) majorant $M_E^+$ and minorant $M_E^-$ of exponential type $\tau$ for the truncation of $x\mapsto (x^2+a^2)^{-1}$.
 We prove that

-where $K$ is the reproducing kernel for $\mc{H}(E)$.
+where $K$ is the reproducing kernel for the de Branges space $\mc{H}(E)$.
 As an application we determine the optimal majorant and minorant for the Heaviside function that vanish at a fixed point $\alpha = ia$ on the imaginary axis.
 We show that the difference of majorant and minorant has integral value $(\pi a - \tanh(\pi a))^{-1} \pi a$.